Shatakshi0216/AI-Agent/chatbot_with_memory/README.md

 # Chatbot with Memory

 This project implements a basic AI chatbot with conversational memory using **Streamlit**, **Langchain**, and **Ollama**.
-The agent remembers previous messages and responds accordingly.
+The agent retains chat history to generate context-aware responses.

 ---

 ## Features

-- Streamlit-based interface
+- Conversational UI built with Streamlit
-- Context-aware replies using memory
+- Memory support using Langchain
-- Powered by a local model (Ollama)
+- Local language model integration via Ollama
-- Modular, simple to extend
+- Simple and modular structure for easy customization

 ---

 ## How It Works

-- User input is taken via Streamlit UI
+- User submits messages through the Streamlit interface.
-- Langchain manages conversation and memory
+- Langchain manages the chat flow and memory using a chat history object.
-- Ollama runs a local LLM for responses
+- Ollama runs a local LLM to generate responses based on the current context.

 ---